 Above: The Faribault Virgin Wool Lodge Blanket is a timeless outdoor throw that can be used to cover your DIY bench.
 Made with New Zealand lambswool, the blanket comes in a natural color with a wheat colored stripe; $129 from Kaufmann Mercantile.

-Above: While you don't need the whole set, the Biergarten Folding Wood Table is easy to set up in the middle of nowhere; $279.95 from Biergarten Furniture.
+Above: While you don’t need the whole set, the Biergarten Wood Table With Benches is $589 from Biergarten Furniture.

 Above: The simple, 100 percent Linen Tablecloth by Fog Linen Work is $85 from Horne.
 Alternatively, one could source a few yards of linen fabric to use for outdoor dining.

 Above: Keep tablecloths from flying away outdoors with a set of 4 Metal Pegs made out of stainless steel for 7,40â‚¬ from Manufactum in Germany.